How freight shippers can go green with SmartWay status

 So — you’ve put in the hard work toward implementing sustainable measures into your business.
 Now, how do you tell the world that you’re an eco-friendly shipper?
 SmartWay Partners and Affiliates have the option of using SmartWay-branded logos and materials to show their certification and participation in the program, signaling to others in the industry that they’re committed to freight sustainability within the business.
 According to the EPA, the SmartWay mark “signifies the gold standard in freight efficiency accounting and designates SmartWay partners as corporate leaders” in the clean freight movement.

-Join a sustainable flock that offers carbon neutral shipping
+Join a flock that offers sustainable shipping

 Just as we’re pushing the boundaries of the LTL industry through technological advances, Flock Freight® is ahead of the game on sustainable shipping.
 We strongly believe that shipping smarter leaves our planet healthier, and we’re proud to be a certified SmartWay logistics partner.

 Our shared truckload (STL) shipping service removes nonessential trucks from the road entirely by pooling multiple LTL shipments that are traveling along the same route and transporting them via TL service.
-On top of that, when you book FlockDirect™️ (our guaranteed shared truckload solution), your freight travels carbon neutral.

 STL shipments move directly from their pickup locations to their destinations without terminal stops in between.
 Fewer miles driven equals fewer shipping emissions and less wear and tear on trucks.
 Plus, pooling avoids frequent onloading and offloading, both of which damage freight.
 When goods stay intact, they don’t need to be remanufactured, offsetting yet another unnecessary source of CO2 emissions.
 The result?
 When freight moves in a shared truckload, it moves with 40% less greenhouse gas emissions than if it traveled via less-than truckload (LTL) shipping.